skrattaren/apf.rst/apf.rst

 + [p.
 264] "'The trick is not to mind that it hurts.'"

-  Early in the film "`Lawrence of Arabia`_", Lawrence is sitting in an office drawing maps and talking to his compatriot about the Bedouin attacking the Turks.
+  Early in the film **Lawrence of Arabia**, Lawrence is sitting in an office drawing maps and talking to his compatriot about the Bedouin attacking the Turks.
 Another man joins them and Lawrence lights a cigarette, putting the match out with his fingers.
 The newcomer tries the same